Influencing End-to-End Process Optimization Across Functional Silos

 To maximize the value of Shared Services, a broader view of how work flows across the enterprise needs to be considered.
-In most cases, the efficiency (or inefficiency) can significantly impact costs not only in Shared Services, but for the entire company.
-Unfortunately, engaging non-Shared Services functions in end-to-end process optimization efforts can be extremely challenging, and this often requires the establishment of a strong oversight structure and senior level support to ensure that the proper involvement and assistance is provided by all impacted organizations.
+In most cases, efficiency (or inefficiency) can significantly impact costs not only in Shared Services but for the entire company.
+Unfortunately, engaging non-Shared Services functions in end-to-end process optimization efforts can be extremely challenging, and this often requires the establishment of a strong oversight structure and senior-level support to ensure that the proper involvement and assistance are provided by all impacted organizations.

 The company looked at the different automation objectives for each of the towers by starting first with their core systems, particularly their ERP system.
 Once all the opportunities to streamline were completed within the core systems, they then moved on to applying Robotic Process Automation (RPA) to a variety of process areas, which increased their productivity and reliability, as well as eliminating the need for audit controls, where possible, and redeploying resources to more value-added tasks.
 They primarily used Blue Prism in the beginning for RPA technology and then started using other providers, such as Pega, depending on what was being automated.

 The next phase was to then focus on Robotic Desktop Automation (RDA) by enhancing employee engagement around automation and giving the individual associates the opportunity to identify that one piece of extra information that would improve their process or having multiple systems combined into one single user interface in order to make their job simpler and more efficient.

 Tracking the automation deployed by process area up to this point in time, Hire-to-Retire is at 30, Procure-to-Pay about 20, Record-to-Report approximately 10, and an additional 10 throughout the rest of the service center.
 Some of the highlights of these deployments include the following:

 - Agile methodology success in Procure-to-Pay